Privacy Notice | Tarsus

 To exercise the rights described above, you or your Authorized Agent (defined below) must send us a request that (1) provides sufficient information to allow us to verify that you are the person about whom we have collected Personal Data, and (2) describes your request in sufficient detail to allow us to understand, evaluate and respond to it.
 Each request that meets both of these criteria will be considered a “Valid Request.”
 We may not respond to requests that do not meet these criteria.
 We will only use Personal Data provided in a Valid Request to verify your identity and complete your request.
 You do not need an account to submit a Valid Request.

-We will work to respond to your Valid Request within 45 days of receipt.
+We will work to respond to your Valid Request within 45 days of receipt, or as otherwise permitted by applicable law.
 We will not charge you a fee for making a Valid Request unless your Valid Request(s) is excessive, repetitive or manifestly unfounded.
 If we determine that your Valid Request warrants a fee, we will notify you of the fee and explain that decision before completing your request.

 You may submit a Valid Request using the following methods: